tylerjacobpohlman/JavaFX_Register_Application/README.md

 Doing so should bring up the following screen:
 ![IntelliJ_6.png](Setup%20Images/IntelliJ_6.png)

 All the details provided are the default login credentials.
-Upon pressing enter, this following screen is displayed:
+Upon pressing *enter*, this following screen is displayed:
 ![IntelliJ_7.png](Setup%20Images/IntelliJ_7.png)

 4. **You're done!**:
+5.
 Play around with application!
 The tables *items* and *members* with the *hvs* database contain the data to test the application.
 Click through all the options and refresh the database to see what changes!